aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 You have completed section 2.5!
-Now we know that every requirement in that section is annotated and we know that our implementation follows it's Dafny specification.
+Now we know that every requirement in that section is annotated and we know that our implementation follows its Dafny specification.

 Before we move on,
 remember that we could put `duvet` into our CI build process.